Depression is a serious mental illness that affects millions of people.

 Depression is not a short-term problem and depression symptoms can vary from person to person.

-There are several common symptoms of depression.
-Understanding the symptoms of depression will help you identify whether you’re experiencing normal feelings of sadness or depression.
+There are several common depression symptoms and identifying them will help to determine whether you’re experiencing normal feelings of sadness, or actual clinical depression.

 - Persistent sad, anxious, or empty mood